 2GB to 4GB (gigaBytes)

-The amount of memory you may get in a Chromebook or very basic laptop
+The amount of memory someone may get in a Chromebook or very basic laptop.

-If you’re concerned about performance, aim for at least 8GB.
-More will go a long way towards future proofing your machine
+If someone is concerned about performance, they should aim for at least 8GB.
+More will go a long way towards future proofing a machine.

-All your computer’s data is held in storage, including the files that make it work, the programs you run as well as your documents, music and photos.
+All of a computer’s data is held in storage, including the files that make it work, the programs it runs as well as documents, music and photos.
 How much is important, but so is the way it is stored.

 Here are three basic types:

 This is measured in GB (gigabytes) or TB (terabytes).
 A terabyte is about 1000 gigabytes.
-How much you need depends on your use.
+How much someone needs depends on their use.

 64GB and lower

 Basic Chromebooks.
-You don’t have much capacity for local storage
+There is not much capacity for local storage.

 Most laptops begin around here and we’re starting to be comfortable with the amount of storage.
-If it’s your only machine however you’re likely to need external or cloud storage too in the future.
-Some quite high end laptops have this amount as performance might be more important than storage capacity
+If it’s someone’s only machine however they are likely to need external or cloud storage too in the future.
+Some quite high end laptops have this amount as performance might be more important than storage capacity.